zacanger/niddesa/text/generated-translations/cullaniddesa/16-chinese-google.md

 yours, you must give up!
 If you give up it, it will have long-term benefits and happiness for you; Bhikkhus!
 Give up what is not yours, you must give up!
 If you give up it, you must give up There is long-lasting benefit and happiness for you; monks!
-If you don’t think about it, you have to give up!
+If you don't think about it, you have to give up!
 If you give up it, there will be long-lasting benefits and happiness for you; Bhikkhus!
 If you do not, you have to give up If you cut it off, there will be long-lasting benefits and happiness for you; monks!
 Those who know what is not you, you must let go!